weikunhan/leetcode-summary-c-plus-plus/basic_data_structures/README.md

 ## String

-String processing is extremely important as a data processing related job.
+String is not a data structure but many coding problems play with it.
+For some data processing related jobs, Sting is an extremely important topic.
 You should consider using a standard library for your daily work.
 However, for programming practice, you need to solve this kind of problem and familiar with: 1)sorting method/syntax, 2)split and join syntax, 3)encoding and decoding method/syntax, 4)regular expression, 5)hash mapping, 6)Unix utilities(optional)

 | *#* | *Link* |*Solution* |
 | ---- | --------------------------------- | --------------------------------- |